Nebulanomi/05.Azure_Networking_Exercises/README.md

 	--admin-password $AdminPassword
 ```

-11. Verified the VPN connections by accessing the "OnPrem" VM and connecting it to the VM on the "Hub" vNET.
+- Verified the VPN connections by accessing the "OnPrem" VM and connecting it to the VM on the "Hub" vNET.
-12. Added a new prefix on the "Hub" LNG with a range that captures the "Vnet1" VMs private IP (10.1.0.0/16).
+- Added a new prefix on the "Hub" LNG with a range that captures the "Vnet1" VMs private IP (10.1.0.0/16).
-13. Connected to the "OnPrem" VM with its public IP and pinged the private IP address of the "Hub" & "Mgmt" VM.
+- Connected to the "OnPrem" VM with its public IP and pinged the private IP address of the "Hub" & "Mgmt" VM.
-14. Verified that only the "Hub" VM was reachable.
+- Verified that only the "Hub" VM was reachable.
-15. Enabled "Allow Gateway Transit" on the "Hub" vNET peering with the "Vnet1" vNET.
+- Enabled "Allow Gateway Transit" on the "Hub" vNET peering with the "Vnet1" vNET.
-16. Enabled "Use Remote Gateways" on the "Vnet1" vNET peering with the "Hub" vNET.
+- Enabled "Use Remote Gateways" on the "Vnet1" vNET peering with the "Hub" vNET.
-17. Verified that both VMs were now reachable.
+- Verified that both VMs were now reachable.

 #### [09.
 Virtual WAN:](https://github.com/binals/azurenetworking/blob/master/Lab%2009%20Virtual%20WAN.pdf)

-1. A "standard" virtual WAN service is created in a new Resource Group.
+- A "standard" virtual WAN service is created in a new Resource Group.
-2. In it I created a virtual Hub (vnet) is created with the following information:
+- In it I created a virtual Hub (vnet) is created with the following information.
-1. Basic: The lowest "Virtual Hub Capacity" (Which is 2 Units) and with a private address of 10.64.0.0/16.
+- Basic: The lowest "Virtual Hub Capacity" (Which is 2 Units) and with a private address of 10.64.0.0/16.
-2. Site-to-Site: Enabled and "Gateway scale units" to 1 scale.
+- Site-to-Site: Enabled and "Gateway scale units" to 1 scale.
-	Note: Two instances are deployed when a VPN gateway is provisioned in a virtual Hub.
+- Note: Two instances are deployed when a VPN gateway is provisioned in a virtual Hub.
 The Aggregate capacity is the bandiwdth of both put together.

-3. Created a "VPN site" on the virtual WAN that corresponds to the "OnPrem vNETs VNG":
+- Created a "VPN site" on the virtual WAN that corresponds to the "OnPrem vNETs VNG":

 ```
 	Device vendor: "MSN"; Link speed: "50"; Link provider name: "MSN", Link IP address: "OnPrem NVGs Public IP"; Link BGP address: "OnPrem NVGs BGP address"; link ASN: "OnPrem NVGs ASN".
 ```

-4. Verified that the "VPN site" has Hub with status "Connection Needed" because it hasnt been connected to the "Hub" that was created earlier.
+- Verified that the "VPN site" has Hub with status "Connection Needed" because it hasnt been connected to the "Hub" that was created earlier.
-5. Accessed the "Hub" VPN GW and connected the "VPN site" that was created:
+- Accessed the "Hub" VPN GW and connected the "VPN site" that was created:

 ```
 PSK: "Secret key"; Protocol: "IPsec"; IPsec: "Default";
 ```

-6. Verified that the Connection Provisioning status equals "Succeeded" & Connectivity status equals "Not Connected".
+- Verified that the Connection Provisioning status equals "Succeeded" & Connectivity status equals "Not Connected".
-7. Downloaded the "VPN config" on the "Hub" router which contains information of the "vWAM" and the "OnPrem VPN site".
+- Downloaded the "VPN config" on the "Hub" router which contains information of the "vWAM" and the "OnPrem VPN site".
-Note: It creates a storage account in a new resource group.
+- Note: It creates a storage account in a new resource group.

-8. Created a LNG of the "Hub" vNET with information from the downloaded file:
+- Created a LNG of the "Hub" vNET with information from the downloaded file:

 ```
 IP address: "The vWANs Public IP"; Address space: "10.64.0.0/16"; BGP: "Enabled"; ASN: "65515"; BGP Peer ID address: "The vWANs BGP peer IP".
 ```

-9. Added a new "Site-to-Site" Connection with the "OnPrem" VNG and the LNG of the "Hub" vWAN.
+- Added a new "Site-to-Site" Connection with the "OnPrem" VNG and the LNG of the "Hub" vWAN.
-Note: PSK & IKE Protocol must be the same & BGP peer enabled.
+- Note: PSK & IKE Protocol must be the same & BGP peer enabled.

-10. Verified that the status of the connection changed to "Connected" on both sides.
+- Verified that the status of the connection changed to "Connected" on both sides.
-11. Deleted everything related to the "Hub" GW and its connections to the "Vnet1" vNET from the previous lab.
+- Deleted everything related to the "Hub" GW and its connections to the "Vnet1" vNET from the previous lab.
-12. Created a connection between the "vWAN Hub" and "Vnet1" in "Virtual Network Connections" with everything as default.
+- Created a connection between the "vWAN Hub" and "Vnet1" in "Virtual Network Connections" with everything as default.
-13. Verified that the connection is "Succeeded".
+- Verified that the connection is "Succeeded".
-14. Verified that the "topology" of the vWAN is correct.
+- Verified that the "topology" of the vWAN is correct.
-15. Verified the "Hub" status as "Succeeded" & shows "1 VPN site connected".
+- Verified the "Hub" status as "Succeeded" & shows "1 VPN site connected".
-16. Verified that the "VPN site" has "Site Provisioning Status" as "Provisioned".
+- Verified that the "VPN site" has "Site Provisioning Status" as "Provisioned".
-17. Verified that pinging from the "On-Prem" VM to the private IP of the "Mgmt" Vm was successful.
+- Verified that pinging from the "On-Prem" VM to the private IP of the "Mgmt" Vm was successful.
-18. Created a new "Branch2" vnet with IP range 10.129.0.0/16 and subnet 10.129.1.0/24.
+- Created a new "Branch2" vnet with IP range 10.129.0.0/16 and subnet 10.129.1.0/24.
-19. Created a "Gateway subnet" with IP range 10.129.0.0/24.
+- Created a "Gateway subnet" with IP range 10.129.0.0/24.
-20. Created a VPN GW:
+- Created a VPN GW:

 ```
 Gateway type: "VPN"; VPN type: "Route-based"; SKU: "VpnGW1"; Generation: "Generation1"; virtual network: "Branch2";